szymonbvg/cda-downloader/README.md

 ```
 -h, --help                 Show help
 -v, --version              Show version
--ao, --audio-only          Download audio only
+-ao, --audio-only          Download audio only.
+Not supported for non-DASH (vfilm)
+                           media
--vo, --video-only          Download video only
+-vo, --video-only          Download video only.
+Not supported for non-DASH (vfilm)
+                           media
--s, --skip-download        Print video information, do no download
+-s, --skip-download        Print video information, do not download
 -j, --json                 Print video information as JSON, do not download
 -o, --output <output>      Set output media file path.
 Without --audio-only or
                            --video-only, it sets the path for the final merged file